Security

 There are two ways to remove Locky from your computer.
 The first, manual removal, may be too complicated for the average user.
 It requires technical knowledge to remove the Locky app or program, cookies, temporary files, web browser extensions, and registry keys.
 If you don’t complete the manual removal correctly, you risk damaging data, files, and even the OS.
 Restoring your computer to a previous date can also be done manually but only works to remove early versions of the malware.

 The other method to remove the malware requires using antimalware tools.
-For Mac users, CleanMyMac X powered by Moonlock Engine is an effective, user-friendly option — and it’s notarized by Apple, meaning it’s software you can trust.
+For Mac users, CleanMyMac powered by Moonlock Engine is an effective, user-friendly option — and it’s notarized by Apple, meaning it’s software you can trust.

-Remove Locky with CleanMyMac X
+Remove Locky with CleanMyMac

-To remove Locky with CleanMyMac X:
+To remove Locky with CleanMyMac:

-1. Launch CleanMyMac X.
+1. Launch CleanMyMac.

-2. Select Malware Removal from the sidebar.
+2. Select Protection from the sidebar.

 3. Hit the Scan button.